‘Hundreds’ likely affected by Chinese virus

 But a paper published on Friday by scientists with the MRC Centre for Global Infectious Disease Analysis at Imperial College in London said the number of those affected in the city was likely to be well over a thousand.

-The scientists at the Centre — which advises bodies including the World Health Organization — said they estimated a “total of 1,723 cases” in Wuhan would have been infected as of January 12.
+The scientists at the Centre – which advises bodies including the World Health Organisation – said they estimated a “total of 1,723 cases” in Wuhan would have been infected as of January 12.

 Two people are known to have been killed by the virus, a pathogen from the same family as the deadly SARS virus – even as health authorities around the world sought to assure the public that the overall risk of infection remained low.